 - It relates to a specific activity that all of the kiddos enjoyed.

 - It contains sight words the children can learn.

 - I could go on and on about this, but I’ll be nice and stop here. 🙂

-Have you ever taste-tested apples with the kiddos?
-Which did your children prefer?
+Have you ever tried a 5 senses apple activity with the kids?
+If you taste tested apples, which did your children prefer?

 Related: Apple Tasting and Graphing

 More Apple-Themed Resources